decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ## Implementing hash\_to\_curve\_g1

 The security analysis models hash\_to\_curve\_g1 as random oracles.
 It is crucial that these functions are implemented using a cryptographically secure hash function.
-For this purpose, implementations MUST meet the requirements of [@!I-D.irtf-cfrg-hash-to-curve].
+For this purpose, implementations MUST meet the requirements of [@!RFC9380].

 In addition, ciphersuites MUST specify unique domain separation tags for hash\_to\_curve.
 Some guidance around defining this can be found in (#ciphersuites).